WayGuan/CityBikes/README.md

 # CityBikes

-This app aims to help Hamilton city bike users to locate the bike sites with available bikes.
+This is a react native app.
+It aims to help Hamilton city bike users to locate the bike sites with available bikes.
 It also allows users to scan the qr code on the bikes.
 It uses data from [citybikes](https://api.citybik.es/v2/networks/sobi-hamilton) .
 Here is the [CityBikes API Documentation](https://api.citybik.es).
 It covers many other cities around the world.